jensgreiner/SingleScreenApp/README.md

 # SingleScreenApp

+Udacity EU Scholarship Android Development for Beginners

-Final project for lessons 1A and 1B for Udacity course Android Basics
+Final project for lessons 1A and 1B

 ## Build a Single Screen App